News

 Support

-• Arts Council England’s Developing Your Creative Practice Round 23 opens for applications on 24 April 2025 at noon and closes on 22 May at noon.
+• Arts Council England’s Developing Your Creative Practice Round 23 closed for applications on 22 May; no details announced yet for Round 24.

 • Arts Council England’s National Lottery Project Grants are available on an ongoing basis, with new guidance and forms since 1 November 2023.